rserota/wad/README.md

     type : 'lowpass', // What type of filter is applied. frequency : 600, // The frequency, in hertz, to which the filter is applied. q : 1 // Q-factor.
 No one knows what this does.
 The default value is 1.
-Sensible values are from 0 to 10.
+Sensible values are from 0 to 10. env : { // Filter envelope.
+      frequency : 800, If this is set, filter frequency will slide from filter.frequency to filter.env.frequency when a note is triggered. attack : 0.5 // Time in seconds for the filter frequency to slide from filter.frequency to filter.env.frequency }, reverb : {
+    wet : 1 // Volume of the reverberations.
   }
 })</code></pre>